AuroraRyunix/PWR-manager/README.md

 - Stop the service: `sudo systemctl stop PWR_manager`
 - Restart the service: `sudo systemctl restart PWR_manager`
 - Check the service status: `sudo systemctl status PWR_manager`
-- ALL FILES ARE UNDER $HOME/PWR_MANAGER
+- All files are located under `"home directory"/PWR_manager`

 ## Customization

 - You can customize the JAR file URL, service name, and description in the script.
 - The script assumes the `java` executable is available.
-If not, it can be installed using your system's package manager.
+If not, it will try to automatically install the corect version.
 - The location of the service files and output directories can be customized in the script.

 ## Uninstalling